AdrianLinares/petcare-app/ARCHITECTURE.md

    ↓
 2. LoginForm component validates the input
    ↓
-3. Frontend sends credentials to backend API
+3. Frontend sends credentials to Netlify serverless function ↓
-   ↓
-4. Backend checks PostgreSQL database for the user
+4. Serverless function checks Neon PostgreSQL database for the user ↓
-   ↓
-5. If correct, backend creates a JWT token
+5. If correct, function creates a JWT token
    ↓
 6. Frontend receives token and user data
    ↓